harkalygergo/WooDoo/README.md

-# Odoo - WordPress module
+# WooDoo

-This module allows you to connect your Odoo instance with a WordPress site.
+WooDoo is an Odoo ERP module that syncs data between Odoo and WordPress+WooCommerce webshop.

 ## How to use?